mohammedimohamed/dentistico/README.md

 - **Limited Access** to patient information (no access to allergies, medications, medical conditions)
 - Can create new patient records
 - Can schedule and manage appointments
-- Can record payments
+- Can generate invoices and record payments
+- Can manage clinic inventory and stock levels
 - Can view payment follow-up dashboard
-- **Cannot** add treatments or view full medical history
+- **Cannot** add treatments or issue medical prescriptions

 ---